platform9/terraform-provider-pf9/docs/index.md

 # Pf9 Provider

+Platform9 Managed Kubernetes (PMK) is a SaaS managed Kubernetes offering.
+Head over to the [Platform9 documentation](https://platform9.com/docs/kubernetes) to learn more about PMK.

 The Pf9 Provider is a solution for creating and managing multiple clusters, attaching and detaching nodes, and managing the lifecycle of the clusters.

-The provider is built on top of the Platform9 Managed Kubernetes (PMK) platform, which is a managed Kubernetes service that provides a single pane of glass for managing multiple clusters.
+## Prerequisites

+Before you begin, ensure you have the following:

+1. Platform9 PMK account credentials (username, password and Account URL).
+2. Nodes connected to your Platform9 management control plane.

 ## Example Usage

-Declare the provider in your `main.tf`:

 ```terraform
 terraform {